jundalisay/superb/content/en/research/constitutions/us/amendment-11.md

 This amendment shall not be so construed as to affect the election or term of any Senator chosen before it becomes valid as part of the Constitution.

-AMENDMENT 18 - Passed by Congress December 18, 1917.
+Amendment 18 - Passed by Congress December 18, 1917.
 Ratified January 16, 1919.
 Repealed by amendment 21.

 Section 1.
 After one year from the ratification of this article the manufacture, sale, or transportation of intoxicating liquors within, the importation thereof into, or the exportation thereof from the United States and all territory subject to the jurisdiction thereof for beverage purposes is hereby prohibited.